Travel and Life In Mulberry, Kansas

 Mulberry sits in Crawford County, Kansas in the Southeast Market Area designated for gathering statistics about employment and business.
 Mulberry is actually at the Missouri-Kansas state border, near Pittsburg KS.

-Mulberry is a very small town and particularly low-tech, once an old coal mining town named Mulberry Grove.
-The population is comprised of largely mid-careerists and younger retirees, ages 24 - 65, with approximately equal numbers below and above age 45.
+Mulberry is very small and particularly low-tech, once a successful coal mining town named Mulberry Grove.
+Residents are largely mid-careerists and younger retirees, ages 24 - 65, with approximately equal numbers below and above age 45.

-Interestingly, a higher proportion of the population is Native American than in other US States: 3.3% compared to the usual 1/2 to 9/10 of only one percent.
+Interestingly, a higher proportion of the population is Native American than in other US States: 3.3% compared to the usual 0.5% to 0.9%.

-The Native Americans live on the west side of Mulberry.
-One square block in the central city is comprised of 45+% Native Americans, the highest concentration in Mulberry.
+Local indigenous people live on the west side of Mulberry, but one square block in the central city is comprised of 45+% Native Americans, the highest concentration in the town.

 Native Americans cared for the lands of the future state of Kansas from at least 6,000 - 12,000 years ago.
 The Kansa and Osage moved into the area around 1600, followed by the Taos.
 Others moved back and forth across the lands.